 Locally Owned Company with National Resources

-Taking quick action is key to mitigating flood damage after a hurricane, and SERVPRO of North Tampa/Magdalene Park is dedicated to helping local homeowners with speed and precision.
-If your home is in need of repair or assessment after a storm, call us at (813) 694-9082 for a quote or more information about our services.
+Taking quick action is key to mitigating flood damage after a hurricane.
+SERVPRO of North Tampa / Magdalene is dedicated to helping local homeowners with speed and precision.
+If your home requires repair or assessment after a storm, call us at (813) 694-9082 for a quote or additional information regarding our services.

 Protection From Wind Damage

-There are many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
-Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to more severe damage to the roof, garage, or car.
-It can happen to your home directly from the strong wind or indirectly from the wind blowing debris into your house.
+Many areas of the United States have experienced heavy winds and storms this season, and the strong, powerful winds can cause significant damage to your home.
+Wind damage can cause a range of destruction to your property, from broken windows and fallen tree branches to severe damage to the roof, garage, or car.
+It can happen from the strong wind or indirectly from the wind blowing debris into your house.

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause more severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding and more.
-Thunderstorms are responsible for over half of all wind damage cases in the U.S. but the storm damage repair may be more costly for hurricane or tornado wind damage.
+Thunderstorms are the most common wind and storm damage, but winds from hurricanes or tornadoes are stronger and can cause severe damage.
+It can produce many types of adverse weather such as lightning, hail, tornadoes, straight-line winds, flooding, etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
 Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 Preventing Wind and Storm Damage